 The Roles of an Employee Experience Manager

 An employee experience manager is the one who manages, tracks, and runs the process required to provide a great employee experience.
 Their main job includes conducting employee surveys, peer-to-peer conversations, KPI’s, social rewards, and more to keep check of the overall experience.
-It does not end there.
 These managers have to understand the employees’ perspectives, stay connected with them, and make them feel like a part of the company’s success.

 The job of employee experience managers revolves around all the aspects of the employee life cycle.
-Building strategies to improve the work culture and understanding the needs of your employees is essential here.
+Building strategies to improve the employee experience and work culture and understand the needs of your employees is essential here.